-The marijuana market in the U.S. has become well-established, and Cannabiz Media is now tracking marijuana programs in 35 jurisdictions.
-However, that doesn’t mean that all states are equal in terms of the success and growth of their marijuana programs.
+The cannabis market in the U.S. is well-established, and Cannabiz Media is now tracking cannabis programs in 42 states.
+However, each state has its own rules for their programs, which means all states are not equal in terms of the success and growth of those programs.

-Six Key State Marijuana Program Growth Limitation Factors
+Six Key State Cannabis Program Growth Limitation Factors

-Using data from the Cannabiz Media License Database, several primary factors can be attributed to the growth, breadth, and depth of a state’s medical marijuana program.
-If a state is lagging in one of these areas, accessibility will be negatively affected and the growth potential of the program will undoubtedly be limited:
+Using data from the Cannabiz Media License Database, several primary factors can be attributed to the growth, breadth, and depth of a state’s cannabis program.
+If a state is lagging in one of these areas, accessibility will be negatively affected and the growth potential of the program will be limited:

 1. Age of Program

-The longer medical and/or recreational marijuana has been available in a state, the larger the market in that state is likely to be.
+The longer legal cannabis (medical and/or recreational) has been available in a state, the larger the legal market in that state is likely to be.
 This is common sense.
 A program that has been around for a short time hasn’t had time to grow and mature.
-For example, the programs in Minnesota and New York are very new compared to the programs in California and Colorado.
+For example, the programs in Minnesota and New York are newer than the programs in Washington and Colorado.

-As a state’s program matures, regulations should allow the program to grow.
-Ideally, more licenses are granted, more conditions are qualified for medical marijuana, and prices stabilize, accessibility improves and the program has a chance to be successful.
+Ideally, as a state’s program matures, regulations should allow the program to grow — more licenses will be granted, more conditions will be qualified for medical cannabis, prices will stabilize, accessibility will improve, and the program will have a chance to be successful.

 2. Medical Conditions Covered